jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```

 :::warning
-As you know, the mount-point has the *full* control over the DOM-subtree below its reference tag and will drop it
+As you know, the mount-point has *full* control over the DOM-subtree below its reference tag and will drop it
-completely on every change of the data.
+completely on every change of the data, so be cautious to **never ever** put other tags around this `render`-expression!

-So be cautious to **never ever** put other tags around this `render`-expression!
-This will be deleted sooner or
+It will be deleted sooner or later by the mount-point.
+The two additional `div`s in the following code are located
-later by the mount-point.
+inside the `dl`, which is the `this` we put into the render-function, and will thus disappear on re-render.

 ```kotlin
 dl {